digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/kms/kms_driver_guide.rst

 Error Handling and Health
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-In case the driver experiences an error the Future of the operation should be
+In case the driver experiences an error the ``Future`` of the operation should be
 failed with a ``KmsDriverException``.
 When the exception's flag retryable is
-true the caller side, i.e., Canton, will perform a retry with exponential
+true the caller side, i.e., Canton, performs a retry with exponential
 backoff.
 This behavior is suitable for transient errors, such as network issues,
 resource exhaustion etc.

 In case of permanent errors, a non-retryable exception should be thrown, which
 either fails the current operation from where the cryptographic operation is
-called or it may cause a fatal error in the Canton node.
+called or causes a fatal error in the Canton node.

 The driver should report its health through the health method.
 A Canton node
 periodically queries the health of the driver and reports it as part of the